Does dancing experience give Strictly stars an advantage?

 Helen Skelton laughed off claims she had an advantage on Strictly (BBC)

-When Helen Skelton appeared on Strictly last year, she laughed off claims she had an advantage over others competing for the Glitter Ball trophy.
+When Helen Skelton appeared on Strictly in 2022, she laughed off claims she had an advantage over others competing for the Glitter Ball trophy.
 Lorraine Kelly had no qualms asking the presenter about her previous dancing experience.

 With good humour, she said: "I found it so funny when they said it was a fix – Helen’s a tap dancing champion.
 When I was seven, yes, I did tap dancing."